Micro-Trade Development Clinic

 Interested students should read this blog post from Joseph Motto (JD, ’14), who participated in the trip in January 2013, to learn more about the experience from visiting the Supreme Court of Nicaragua to working with local business owners who wish to export their products to the United States.

-Winston Salem & Nicaragua.
+Winston-Salem and Nicaragua.
 Seminars are held on campus prior to traveling to Nicaragua for 7 days of class and experiential course work.

-The class has been approved for 2 graded credits.
+The class has been approved for 3 graded credits.

-Travel & Food
+Travel and Food

 Registration and Deadlines